 "I love making soups out of frozen vegetables (my frozen broccoli soup in the book is one my faves (recipe below), and actually has more nutrients and flavor than a soup made from fresh broccoli); pizzas, or quick quesadillas with Siete grain-free tortillas (I store 'em in the freezer and just remove what I need on any given night, so they never go bad—and I always have a can of chickpeas on hand that I can sauté up with onion, garlic, fine grain sea salt, some red pepper flakes, and whatever vegetable I have in my freezer or fridge at the moment.

-"I'm also a firm believer that tacos are the great unifier of foods—almost any disparate ingredients you can find in your fridge can generally be sautéed quickly (maybe with some eggs, maybe with some black beans, definitely with a generous amount of spices) and folded into a tortilla.
-When in doubt, turn it into a taco—especially if you top it with some hot sauce."
+"I'm also a firm believer that tacos are the great unifier of foods—almost any disparate ingredients you can find in your fridge can generally be sautéed quickly (maybe with some eggs, maybe with some black beans, definitely with a generous amount of spices) and folded into a tortilla."

 What are the pantry staples you always have stocked and ready for quick dinners?